DERMATOFIBROMA (ALSO KNOWN AS HISTIOCYTOMA)

-Usually there are no symptoms but some people may be concerned about how they look.
-Occasionally they itch or hurt when touched or knocked.
+Usually there are no symptoms, but some people may be concerned about their appearance.
+Occasionally dermatofibromas can itch or become painful when touched or knocked.
 If they are on the legs, shaving the skin over them can cause bleeding.

 What do dermatofibromas look like?

-They can crop up anywhere, but are most common on the lower legs of young or middle-aged adults and on the upper arms of women.
+They can appear anywhere but are most common on the lower legs of young to middle-aged adults, and on the upper arms in females.

-A doctor can usually identify a dermatofibroma easily by the way it looks.
-However, if there is doubt about the diagnosis, or worries over the possibility of skin cancer, the bump can be removed under a local anaesthetic and looked at under the microscope.
+A doctor can usually identify a dermatofibroma easily by its appearance.
+However, if there is doubt about the diagnosis or concern over the possibility of skin cancer, it can be removed under a local anaesthetic and looked at under a microscope.

-Dermatofibromas may spontaneously go away, although in many cases they can last indefinitely.
-However, as they are harmless and cause little trouble, no treatment is usually needed apart from an accurate diagnosis and reassurance.
+Dermatofibromas sometimes disappear without any treatment, although in many cases they can last indefinitely.
+Because they are harmless treatment is not usually necessary other than an accurate diagnosis and reassurance.

-Cryotherapy (freezing with liquid nitrogen) can be used but it will leave a scar and the lesion may recur.
+Cryotherapy (freezing with liquid nitrogen), but this will leave a scar and the lesion may recur.

 Some lasers, including carbon dioxide lasers (which work to flatten the lesion) and pulsed dye lasers (which target the blood supply to the lesion) have shown good results but may also scar.

-Excision (surgical removal) under local anaesthetic will always leave a scar, which may be as obvious as the original lesion.
+Excision (surgical removal) under local anaesthetic.
+This will always leave a scar, which may be as troublesome as the original lesion.

-Anyone who develops a new lump in their skin, particularly if it is pigmented, should ask their doctor to have a look at it.
+Anyone who develops a new lump on their skin, particularly if it is pigmented, should seek the advice of their doctor or health professional for a formal diagnosis.